 Five hours.
 Prerequisite or corequisite: NUR 515, NUR 520.
 The student will function in the role of advanced practice nurse in the acute care setting.
-Content will focus on attaining competencies in the three spheres of influence for Clinical Nurse Specialist practice.
+Content will focus on attaining competencies in Clinical Nurse Specialist practice and other advanced practice nursing roles.
+The focus is on assessment skills and evidence-based care of the patient with a complex illness.
 This course includes twelve (12) hours of clinical practice per week (168 hours total) and a seminar.